CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Ultimaker/Printing/_index.md

 image

-To print, hit the *Print from USB* button, then scroll untill you see the file you wish to print.
+To print, hit the *Print from USB* button, then scroll until you see the file you wish to print.
 Press the file name and another menu will appear.

 image